 Periodic monitoring for VOCs will be performed during non-intrusive activities such as the collection of soil samples, the collection of groundwater samples from monitoring wells.
 For instance, periodic monitoring during sample collection will consist of taking a reading upon arrival at a sample location, monitoring while opening a well cap or overturning soil, monitoring during well bailing/purging, and taking a reading prior to leaving a sample location.
-Depending upon the proximity of potentially exposed individuals, continuous monitoring may be performed during sampling activities.
+Depending upon the proximity of potentially exposed individuals or occupied structures, continuous monitoring may be performed during sampling activities.
 Examples of such situations include groundwater sampling at wells on the curb of a busy urban street, in the midst of a public park, or adjacent to a school or residence.
-Exceedances of action levels observed during performance of the Community Air Monitoring Plan (CAMP) will be reported to the NYSDEC and recorded in a field daily log.
-A summary of daily logs/reports will be provided in the RI.
+Special CAMP provisions will be implemented for invasive work taking place within 20 feet of potentially exposed individuals or structures.
+Exceedances of action levels observed during performance of the CAMP will be reported to the New York State Department of Environmental Conservation (NYSDEC) and recorded in a field daily log.
+CAMP data will be reported to NYSDEC and the New York State Department of Health (NYSDOH) via daily reports describing any CAMP exceedances and actions taken to correct the issue.
+A summary of daily CAMP logs/reports will also be provided in the RI.